1. Completed Application Form

 - 5 pieces of original artwork – the pieces selected should best demonstrate a range of artistic abilities and sensibilities

-To gain admission to the Digital Photography program, 20 images in JPEG format must be submitted.
+To gain admission to the Professional Photography program, 20 images in JPEG format must be submitted.
 Required images include:

 - 2 landscape photos